-Through an assessment of the water quality data from the verification program, it was found WTPs were compliant against the ADWG health guideline values for drinking water, with no health exceedances recorded during the reporting period.
-This exemplifies the continued improvement Seqwater has shown in driving excellence in our drinking water quality.
+Through an assessment of the water quality data from the verification program, it was found WTPs were compliant against the ADWG health guideline values for drinking water.
+Two health exceedances recorded during the reporting period were investigated and found to be related to contamination during the sampling-analysis processes.
+This exemplifies the continued improvement Seqwater has shown in driving excellence in our drinking water quality management.

-Overall, the count of ADWG health-related exceedances over the past few years has remained at a relatively constant low and no exceedances occurred in 2018-19 and 2020-21, which is a considerable achievement given the number of diverse schemes and systems.
-The count of aesthetic exceedances has on average been generally decreasing (Figure 1).
+Overall, the count of ADWG health-related exceedances over the past few years has remained at a relatively constant low level with no exceedances occurring in 2018-19 and 2020-21, which is a considerable achievement given the number of diverse schemes and systems.
+The increase in the number of aesthetic exceedances in 2021-22 has been mainly due to increased treated water hardness levels at Linville WTP, otherwise exceedances have, on average, been generally decreasing (Figure 1).
 The continued improvement in reducing exceedances across all WTPs is evident in the simple linear trend of total exceedances.